 Information asymmetry and limited enforcement create hurdles for firms wanting to access credit.
 These problems are particularly severe for micro, small and medium enterprises (MSMEs).
 Lenders find it hard to assess the creditworthiness of MSMEs owing to the latter's small scale and opaque nature of business.
 Additionally, relatively small loan sizes and slow judicial processes make it costlier for lenders to enforce payments from MSME borrowers, and that fact deters lenders from serving MSMEs in the first place.
-These frictions have resulted in severe credit constraints for MSMEs.1
+These informational and enforcement frictions result in severe credit constraints for MSMEs.1